File & Database Backups

 SimpleBackups is an all-in one backup solution for servers, websites and databases.

-To get started, you need to have an SSH access to your server, the credentials of your database, and the path(s) of the files/directories you want to back up.
+To get started, you may need SSH access to your server (depending on your use case), the credentials of your database, and the path(s) of the files/directories you want to back up.
+Or, for snapshots, you just need to connect your providers to SimpleBackups then you are ready.

 All SimpleBackups paid plans include a secure backup storage vault called SimpleStorage.
 This saves you the hassle of connecting your own storage if you don't want to.